islandoftex/texlive/README.md

 For some tutorials on using these images within a Docker workflow, have a look at the posts listed on our [wiki page](https://gitlab.com/islandoftex/images/texlive/-/wikis/home).

+> These images are provided by the Island of TeX.
+Please use the images'
+> [repo](https://gitlab.com/islandoftex/images/texlive) to report issues or
+> feature request.
+We are not active on the TeX Live mailing list.

 ## Flavors we provide

 For every release `X` (e.g. `latest`) we are providing the following flavors: